 Building diversity and inclusion in all that we do

 We have made delivering on diversity and equality everyone’s responsibility.

 The Executive Board has a Director General diversity champion and each board member leads on a diversity characteristic, supported by a team of Senior Civil Servant diversity champions across the organisation.

 Everybody at MOJ is encouraged to understand and address the diverse needs of the communities we serve.
 We help people deliver roles fairly and inclusively, and in accordance with equality law, by offering learning and training in areas including:

 - race awareness

 - dealing with bullying, harassment & discrimination

-We provide support and assistance to deal with bullying, harassment and discrimination, including trained bullying and harassment advisers, access to an Employee Assistance Programme and comprehensive staff guidance.
+We provide confidential support and assistance to deal with bullying, harassment and discrimination, including trained bullying and harassment advisers, access to an Employee Assistance Programme and comprehensive staff guidance.

 Diversity & Inclusion Team

 102 Petty France